lucas861223/multi-chat-capture/README.md

   However ComfyJS do not handle timeout and bans, only message delete.
 This is not really acceptable because in slower chats, the same message may be on screen for a long time.
 If timeout and bans are not caught and messages are not removed, it may leave some crap on stream for extended period of time.
 Having to separatedly issue additional command after bans and timeout also seems too annoying.
 I thought about just extending the original class, but with the way the module was originally set up and the obfuscator used for it to be hosted on CDN, it does not seem possible.

   In looking for alternatives, I thought of [tmi.js](https://github.com/tmijs/tmi.js), which I had seen in many twitch related JS projects.
 But there is more problems: it is not hosted on any CDN service that I can find.
 That means I need to include it using node becuase it also requires a bunch of stuff (and just "requries" itself).
-For it to be included, I need to use node js, which would make this project more than a .html file, and make it from complicated than "oh just browser capture it lol" to "oh just open cmd, download this download that, type this type that and capture it lol".
+For it to be included, I need to use node js, which would make this project more than a .html file, and complicated it more from "oh just use it as browser source lol" to "oh just open cmd, download this download that, type this type that and use this URL as browser source lol".

   So to solve it, I try to find how to "combine" these dependencies and such into 1 file.
 Then I saw [webpack](https://webpack.js.org/).
 I used it, it worked great, but here's yet ANOTHER problem...
 In order to protect the source code, webpack uses obfuscator, which makes the whole script un-readable.
 So instead of having a .html with clean, readable code in the script section and telling normal users "oh just open the .html file, change this to that", I have to make hard-coded strings that which won't get obfuscated so they can easily control-F to find and replace them amongst the spaghetti...
 And because I need to use tmi.js and webpack, I need to include all these other stuff (webpack.config.js, node_module, index.js... etc.) in the repo.
 And this is how the whole project ended up in this mess.
 </details>